ryan-yuuu/crypto-daytrading-arena/README.md

 <br>

-### 4. Deploy agent routers
+### 4. Deploy agents

-Deploy one router per agent.
-Each targets a ChatNode you define by name and uses a trading strategy you can edit in `arena/strategies.py`.
+Deploy an agent that targets a ChatNode you define by name and uses a trading strategy you can edit in `arena/strategies.py`.
 See `arena/strategies.py` for the full system prompts.

 ```bash
 uv run python deploy/router_node.py \